kamanashisroy/algosnippet/approaches/dynamic_programming/sum/subset_sum/dynamic/README.md

 ```

-Running time for this dinamic approach is pseudo-polynomial(TODO:show how).
+Running time for this dynamic approach is pseudo-polynomial(TODO:show how).